RobotecAI/ros2_documentation/source/Tutorials/Advanced/Simulators/O3DE/Modifying-Scene-O3DE.rst

 Background
 ----------

-In this tutorial you will extend the project created in the first tutorial: :doc:`./Installation-Ubuntu`.
+In this tutorial you will modify the project created in the first tutorial: :doc:`./Setting-Up-Simulation-O3DE`.
-The aim is to learn how O3DE Editor works and how it can be used to modify the simulation scene, existing robots, and ROS 2 interfaces.
+The aim is to learn the basic tools of the O3DE Editor and to understand how to modify the simulation scene, existing robots, and configure ROS 2 interfaces.

 Prerequisites
 -------------

-This is a continuation of the first part of the tutorial: :doc:`./Installation-Ubuntu`.
+This is a continuation of the first tutorial: :doc:`./Setting-Up-Simulation-O3DE`.
-It is mandatory to start with the first part to ensure the project based on the correct template is build successfully.
+It is mandatory to create the project based on its instructions and to get the working environment before starting this part.

 Sample simulation modifications using O3DE Editor
 -------------------------------------------------